Asheville's Drum Circle

 Anybody is welcome to join in the music by bringing their own drum.
 Drummers begin showing up in the early evening (between 5 p.m. and 6 p.m.).
 They continue with brief breaks until about 10 p.m.

 Some drummers stand in the circular brick courtyard, while other drummers fill in the rows of ascending concrete steps behind.
 Hundreds of enthralled onlookers make up the rest of the circle.

 There is no one leader but rather the rhythm comes together as the group feels the momentum of the beat.
 In the courtyard, belly dancers, hula-hoopers and other dancers with cowbells and triangles add to the symphony of sounds and variety of visuals.
 Everyone from toddlers to the more seasoned share their moves with the crowd.

 Interested in joining in the circle but need to build some confidence?
 Skinny Beats Drum Shop in downtown offers classes to help you learn to keep the beat.
 You don’t even have to own a drum to take the beginners course with teacher Billy Zanski.
 Among his specialities is Djembe, a goblet drum originating in west Africa that is played with bare hands.
 He also teaches classes on playing crystal bowls, gongs and other instruments.

 Local rhythm leader, River Guerguerian, hosts “World Percussion classes” weekly.
 Guerguerian founded a celebration of the drumming culture, the Asheville Percussion Festival, which takes place in town each June/July.
 During the festival, the entire community is welcomed to enjoy workshops, listen to live performances, and receive hands on training with courses for all skill levels.
-The festival, scheduled for June 25-July 1 in 2018, features teachers and artists from around the world.
+The festival, scheduled for June 24-30 in 2019, features teachers and artists from around the world.